alehyen/veylinx-assignement/README.md

 relathionship to the hashtag table to store favorite hashtags, and then to add/delete favorites hashtags is a simple crud and to get posts from favorite hashtags we can re-use the `api/hashtags/<hashtag>/posts/` endpoint

+## Celery
+for the questions that requires sending an email I created just the signature of the functions, because sending an email will require configuring and email server which I believe is not relevant for the purpose of the assignment.

+for the periodic task I just configured it in the CELERY_BEAT_SCHEDULE setting, however we can create the schedule in the database and configure celery beat to fetch the periodic tasks from the database
 ## Thoughts about scaling

 - the soft delete can cause some performance issues when considering important data in the post model, because there is always a filtering by the `deleted` field,